Who we are

 In the unlikely event that a visitor comes under investigation by Law Enforcement Authorities, we may be required to provide any information that can be considered as evidence of illegal behavior.
 If that occurs, you will be notified that your information is being requested.

 Articles on this site may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.

-ReCAPTCHA that last item on each of our forms that you check to confirm that you are not a robot.
-ReCAPTCHA collects personal information from users to make this determination of whether they’re human and not a bot.
+ReCAPTCHA is that last item on each of our forms that you have always checked to confirm that you are not a robot.
+However, it has evolved so that it works in the background, so you won’t see that checkbox now.
+ReCAPTCHA collects personal information from users to make this determination that they’re human and not a bot.
 So, what personal information does the reCAPTCHA collect?
 First, the reCAPTCHA algorithm will check to see if there’s a Google cookie placed on the computer being used.
 Then, an additional reCAPTCHA-specific cookie will be added to the user’s browser, and a complete snapshot of the user’s browser window at that moment in time will be captured, pixel by pixel.

 Some of the browser and user information collected at this time includes:

 - All cookies placed by Google over the last 6 months,